 Abortion is a life-changing decision, as are your other pregnancy options.
-Before choosing abortion, make sure you have up-to-date, accurate information about abortion and its risks.
+Before choosing abortion, make sure you have up-to-date, accurate information about its risks.

-What do I need to know about abortion?
+What do I need to know about abortions?

 Abortion is a medical procedure, and just like any other medical procedure, it comes with its own risks.
 Aside from the physical and health risks, emotional and psychological effects may be experienced long after the procedure.

 Surgical abortions involve dilating your cervix and using suction and forceps to physically remove the fetus from your uterus.
-This is an out-patient procedure performed in the abortion clinic.
-Depending on your abortion provider, local or general anesthetic may be available.
+This is an out-patient procedure performed in a clinic.
+Depending on your provider, local or general anesthetic may be available.

 What are the risks?